Skip to content

 Advanced coursework helps students develop the legal and cultural expertise required to provide SPED services, and support exceptional learners in the school environment.
 Graduates with this degree may see career benefits ranging from increased opportunity for pay raises and promotion to new eligibility for positions that require a master's degree.

-Southeastern Oklahoma State University (SE) offers two online graduate programs in this high-demand K-12 specialization.
+Southeastern Oklahoma State University (SOSU) offers two online graduate programs in this high-demand K-12 specialization.
 The M.Ed. in Special Education – Administration online and M.Ed. in Special Education – Challenging Behaviors online provide busy professionals a choice of affordable, fact-track options for earning their master's degree.

 A master's in special education is good for anyone in the school system working with kids with disabilities — which is everyone.